slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-2/packetizer_raw_output.md

 Explicitly exempt NXNAME from the 'must be ignored' requirement in the updated RFC 4034 text to ensure validators can interpret the NXNAME signal.

+**Severity:** Medium
+  *Basis:* The incomplete update may lead to validators disregarding the NXNAME signal, thereby nullifying its distinguishing purpose in responses.

+**Confidence:** High

 ---